 Party or relevant jurisdiction Norway, Tromsø Title of project SALMOTRACK - Electronic tracking of northern anadromous salmonids Objective of research project To track different life-stages of northern Atlantic salmon and other anadromous species in river, fjord and open ocean.
-Brief description of research project The open ocean migration is the main production phase of Atlantic salmon, but also the least understood of the species life cycle.
+Brief description of research The open ocean migration is the main production phase of Atlantic project salmon, but also the least understood of the species life cycle.
 Only small ecosystem changes affecting growth and survival can have dramatic effects, as seen for this species in the last years.
 Mapping the population specific marine feeding areas and understanding the temporal and spatial factors affecting salmon abundance are therefore probably the biggest challenges in salmon ecology today.
 New development within satellite tracking technology has now for the first time made it possible to track ocean migrating salmon with miniaturized pop-up satellite tags (PSATs) over long periods.
 By utilizing a combination of new data and data collected from a very recent large-scale project, combined with extensive national and international cooperation and one postdoc position, the present project aim to 1) model the individual complete migration pattern of salmon from different locations around and in the North Atlantic Ocean.
 We will further 2) analyse the vertical diving patterns and model marine growth, as well as 3) estimate the main area and time of mortality and identify their possible main predators.
 Finally we will 4) test if nesting success of sea bird colonies can assist in making salmon survival prognosis.
 In sum the suggested project will add unique and new information about salmon migration in the open ocean, which will be important as basic knowledge to understand the present situation, temporal trends and assist in risk assessments for the future of salmon populations.
 It will also assist in the management and conservation of this economically important species.
-Dates during which research will take place 2006-2012 and 2013-2016.
-Area in which research will take place Estimated number and weight Northern Norway (Alta, Neiden, Tana, Skibotn, 2007-2012), Middle Norway (Orkla, 2010), Western Norway (Hardangerfjord, 2006).
-Electronic tagging of all stages from parr and smolts to adults. of salmon to be retained Resources Electronic tagging of all stages from part and smorts to adults.
-Estimated cost of the research project Approximately £250,000 per annum Number of participating scientists About 25 Norway: University of Tromsø (9), Norwegian Institute of Nature Research (5) and the Norwegian Institute of Marine Research (2) Several international participants, see below
+Dates during which research will take place 2006-2012 and 2013-2017 Area in which research will Northern Norway (Alta, Neiden, Tana, Skibotn, 2007-2012), Middle take place Norway (Orkla, 2010), Western Norway (Hardangerfjord, 2006).
+Estimated number and weight Electronic tagging of all stages from parr and smolts to adults. of salmon to be retained Resources Estimated cost of the Approximately £250,000 per annum research project No expenditure in 2017; publications of findings only.
+Number of participating scientists About 25 Norway: University of Tromsø (9), Norwegian Institute of Nature Research (5) and the Norwegian Institute of Marine Research (2) Several international participants, see below

-Name and e-mail address Audun H. Rikardsen, of coordinating scientist audun.rikardsen@uit.no in charge of project Details of research 22 ft Buster Magnum with 150 HP engine (on trailer) vessels, e.g. name, FF Johan Ruud (100 ft trawler) registration, call sign and description of vessel Type and amount of gear Different telemetry equipment and tags and other equipment to (PIT, acoustic, radio, archival, PSAT's) be used Details of any collaborating Kim Aarestrup (Denmark), David Righton (UK), Paddy Gargan countries (Ireland), R. Scott McKinley (Canada), Brian Dempson (Canada), Jaakko Erkinaro (Finland), Ben Letcher (US), Hiro Mitamura (Japan)
+Name and e-mail address Audun H. Rikardsen, of coordinating scientist audun.rikardsen@uitno in charge of project Details of research 22 ft Buster Magnum with 150 HP engine (on trailer) vessels, e.g. name, FF Johan Ruud (100 ft trawler) registration, call sign and description of vessel Type and amount of gear Different telemetry equipment and tags and other equipment to (PIT, acoustic, radio, archival, PSAT's) be used Details of any collaborating Kim Aarestrup (Denmark), David Righton (UK), Paddy Gargan countries (Ireland), R. Scott McKinley (Canada), Brian Dempson (Canada), Jaakko Erkinaro (Finland), Ben Letcher (US), Hiro Mitamura (Japan)

 The project has so far been very successful, and has already obtained new and important information related to migratory behaviour of northern salmonids.
 In total, more that 1,900 fish (mostly salmon, but also charr, trout, pike and eel) have been tagged with electronic tags (acoustic, archival, radio, satellite pop-up archival tags) from 2006 to 2010.
 In addition, 4,000 salmon parr have been tagged with PIT-tags.
+Work is underway to report the salmon migration results in international publications.
+Results from the study have been published in: